General Camp Questions:

 Are meals or snack provided?

 Snacks (fruit, cheese, crackers, chips, etc.) are provided for a snack time break, but the students must bring their own lunch and preferred drink.
+Water bottles may be filled with filtered water daily.

 What is your policy on allergies or special dietary needs?